|Home | Mouse Biology | Cockroach Biology | Freshwater Ecology | Marine Ecology | Remote Sensing | Contact|

 in small rodents (mice and rats) and common insects such as German cockroach

-exclusively on proven Integrated Pest Management methodology.
+on proven Integrated Pest Management methodology.
+Our method

 Worldwide, from the middle 1940s to the late 1960s, the emphasis in insect control was focused on chemicals.
 Unfortunately one result of dependence on chemical treatments is the development of resistance to the chemicals by many pests, requiring increased amounts of the insecticide to achieve adequate control (Borror et al., 1989).
 Besides, being non selective and having severe effects on many beneficial organisms, using synthetic chemicals results in harmful residues being introduced to our immediate environment.
 They find their way into underground water table, streams and lakes eventually getting into the food chain where they might become bioaccumulated and bioamplified to excessively toxic levels with the net result of toxic pesticides having severe impact at all levels of aquatic and terrestrial ecosystem.

 Integrated Pest Management (IPM) on the other hand employs a combination of pest control methods applied in coordinated manner so as to minimize the toxic chemicals use to achieve the same result with an additional component of prevention.
 Majority of the pest control methods employed during the integrated pest management approach are environmentally friendly and non toxic.
 Toxic pesticides are used only as the last resort option.
-The application of IPM is an educated decision-based effort during which nuisance organism biology, life cycle, and its interactions with other organisms and their environment are taken into consideration in order to achieve its effective control.
+The application of IPM is an educated decision based effort during which nuisance organism biology, life cycle, and its interactions with other organisms and their environment are taken into consideration in order to achieve its effective control.
 It also is a dynamic process adapted to prevalent local conditions based on our complete knowledge and understanding of local ecosystem components and existing biotic and abiotic stresses (Tronc commun, 2016).
 Finally, the IPM's prevention component results in cost efficiency not achieved by the use of periodic chemical treatments alone.

-Regrettably, for many decades of urban pest management efforts employed in majority of Canadian urban centres such as Montreal the IPM has rarely been utilized.
+Regrettably, for many decades of urban pest management efforts employed in majority of Canadian urban centers such as Montreal the IPM has rarely been utilized.
 Most insect exterminations performed today still rely on toxic knock down chemical agents.
 These chemicals kill only a portion of the resident population dispersing the rest.
 Once the active component of the treatment agent is degraded with time, recolonization takes place as insects return.
 This requires repeated toxic chemical treatments in order to maintain pest infestations at reasonable level.
 In case of rodent pest exterminations frequently performed today, poisoned bait may be introduced into the environment and food chain.
 In addition, follow up on success of treatments is rare.

-The second, most common unwanted visitor to your dwelling(s) may be the house mouse (Mus domesticus).
+The second, most common unwanted visitor to your buildings may be the house mouse (Mus domesticus).
 Mice are very social animals living in groups.
 Unlike insect infestations mentioned above, which normally are restricted to the kitchen and bathroom, mice inhabit entire sections of an apartment building and travel between buildings and building blocks (see the mouse biology overview).
 Therefore initially a more involved effort is needed.
-Just as it was the case with the insect above the most humane and effective strategy in elimination of mice is the IPM strategy:
+Just as it was the case with the insect above, the most humane and effective strategy in elimination of mice is the IPM strategy: